-From the penny candy counter and barrel of pickles to this impressive wood stove, which keeps the Moultonborough Country Store toasty during the winter months, you'll encounter every fixture you'd imagine you might find inside an old-fashioned general store, including a player piano.Continue to 5 of 7 below.
+From the penny candy counter and barrel of pickles to this impressive wood stove, which keeps The Old Country Store toasty during the cold NH winter months, you'll encounter every fixture you'd imagine you might find inside an old-fashioned general store, including a player piano.Continue to 5 of 7 below.

 05 of 07